cmartin/EXIFr/README.md

-# EXIFr, a minimalist EXIF reader for R
+# EXIFr : Natively read EXIF tags from R

 This package natively reads EXIF tags from digital images.
 It does not rely on any external libraries or binary executables.